 Practically this means you start the car and it’s an almost instantly the engine comes alive.
-It’s a very swift process which is important given this works with a stop/start system that allows for when lifting off the throttle the engine switches of and the car glides making use of the system even it speed.
+It’s a very swift process which is vital given this works with a stop/start system that allows for when lifting off the throttle the engine switches of and the car glides making use of the system even it speed.

-Given the systems ability to shut off the engine the idea is fuel consumption, lower emissions and the ability to use smaller engines to provide power akin to much bigger motors.
-The issue is the system does work, but in the real world the re-gen is there and you find the cruising on the freeway with the engine off a bit of an adjustment, but a stab at the throttle and it awakens very quickly.
-This is all well and great but the issue of additional weight given the need for extra equipment and more importantly the scary notion of how many performance offerings now have or will have this system make it a somewhat of a controversial yet interesting move.
-VW’s Golf 8 will employ the same tech in a large portion of the range and its growing in popularity across the board so the tech is only going to grow and advance.
+Given the systems ability to shut off the engine, the idea is fuel consumption, lower emissions and the ability to use smaller engines to provide power akin to much bigger motors.
+The issue is the system does work, but in the real world the re-gen is there, and you find the cruising on the freeway with the engine off a bit of an adjustment, but a stab at the throttle and it awakens very quickly.
+This is all well and great but the issue of additional weight given the need for extra equipment and more importantly the scary notion of how many performance offerings now have or will have this system make it a somewhat of a controversial yet exciting move.
+VW’s Golf 8 will employ the same tech in a large portion of the range and its growing in popularity across the board, so the tech is only going to grow and advance.